Bureau of Narcotics and Dangerous Drugs: French Connection

 The BNDD carried on the work of the FBN in investigating the French Connection.
 In 1967, BNDD Deputy Director Andrew Tartaglino declared that: "France has been identified as the source of more than 75% of the heroin consumed by our drug addicts."
 Most of those narcotics transactions were being controlled from the city of Marseilles, where there was an established power base in the Marseilles mafia - an extension of Union Corse.
-BNDD worked closely with French narcotics agents of the Office Central pour la Répression du Trafic Illicite des Stupéfiants (OCRTIS) to investigate the Corsican Mafia, Union Corse, and the Corsican Brotherhood in their dominance of the European narcotics trade.
+The BNDD worked closely with French narcotics agents of the Office Central pour la Répression du Trafic Illicite des Stupéfiants (OCRTIS) to investigate the Corsican Mafia, Union Corse, and the Corsican Brotherhood in their dominance of the European narcotics trade.
 This effort was successful, and the French Connection was completely dismantled by 1974.

 However, French historian Andrew Merchant writes that the narcotics trade which had so successfully interrupted by the BNDD and the OCRTIS in "Franco-American cooperation," by 1981 was now no longer centralized within a few families, but had become a drugs milieu, where there was already a present crimes milieu.
 This is a result of what he calls the rise of the "user-dealer."

 Air Wing

 In 1971, Special Agent Marion Joseph, a former US Air Force pilot, noted that "a single plane could do the work of five agents in five cars on the ground," and he bought one plane with an allocated BNDD budget of $58,000.
 The Bureau did not have enough funds to purchase a new aircraft, so he bought one under the United States Air Force Bailment Property Transfer Program.
 It was a surplus Air Force Cessna Skymaster that had been used in the Vietnam War.
-The experimental program grew quickly, and by 1973, BNDD had 41 Special Agent/Pilots and a fleet of 24 aircraft - mostly single engine, piston driven, fixed-wing aircraft.
+The experimental program grew quickly, and by 1973, the BNDD had 41 Special Agent/Pilots and a fleet of 24 aircraft - mostly single engine, piston driven, fixed-wing aircraft.